A Breakdown Of The Cost Of Living In Pattaya

 Like with many things in life this comes down to what is more valuable to you, time or money.
 If you are going to be spending a lot of time on Walking Street then you probably will want to stay reasonably close.

 The nice thing about Pattaya is that no matter what decision you make here you are going to be getting some very good value for your money.
+How does this compare to rent in Bangkok?
+That link breaks down how to take a cheap trip there as well.

 Food Cost Of Living In Pattaya Breakdown